Freetown Christiania: 2016 shooting and end of Pusher Street stalls

 On 31 August 2016, a person believed by police to be carrying earnings from cannabis sales shot two police officers and a civilian after being stopped.
 The injuries of one of the officers who was shot in the head were life-threatening (he survived, but needed a long period of rehabilitation), while the injuries of the other victims were less serious.
 Police sealed off the entire neighbourhood and located the perpetrator in Kastrup a few hours later.
 During a brief shootout with Politiets Aktionsstyrke (a special intervention police unit) he was seriously wounded and later died from his injuries in the hospital.
 The perpetrator, a 25-year-old Danish citizen of Bosnian descent (he arrived in Denmark as a child with his family), was well known to the police for violence and involvement in cannabis sales.
 Although known to be a sympathiser with Islamic extremism, this is not considered to have played a role in his actions.
 Police officers very rarely receive life-threatening injuries during encounters with criminals (at the moment of the Christiania shooting, the last killing of a police officer by a criminal in Denmark had been in 1995) and the incident was widely condemned.

 In a communal meeting consisting of Christiania residents, it was decided that the stalls in Pusher Street (by far the site of the largest cannabis sale in Denmark) should be removed, which happened the following day, 2 September 2016.
 Local residents also urged people who were friends of the neighbourhood to help by not buying cannabis in Christiania.
 About two months later, it was estimated that the de facto practice of cannabis sales within Christiania had dropped by about 75%.

+When locals blocked the entrances to Pusher Street with concrete barriers and bars in August 2023, a resident said they were advocating not to buy the drugs in Christiania.
+The dealers in "Pusher Street" didn't adhere to the laws and values of the free city, the money they earned doesn't finance Christiania, but gangs.
+The marijuana market continued despite frequent police raids.

+2023 shooting

+On 26 August 2023, two masked gunmen opened fire in Christiania, killing a 30-year old man and injuring four other people.
+According to the police, the shooting was related to a conflict between gangs.
+After the shooting, the residents reiterated their inability to throw the gangs off the street without help.
+Residents voted to close Pusher Street and asked for government help to close the market.

+Due to the worsening gang violence, residents were considering a proposition by the Danish government to buy the rest of the land with the proviso that they accommodate a 15000 m2 public housing development.
+This agreement would provide Christiania residents with help curbing the violence and the city with needed housing.

 Economy

-Christiania has a number of street food stands, as well as two breweries, Christiania Bryghus and Christiania Bryg.